About siblings of autistic children

 - Where possible, make family rules that are fair and consistent for all your children.

-- Use strategies to encourage good behaviour in all your children.
+- Use strategies to encourage positive behaviour in all your children.

-- Try not to accept aggressive or hurtful behaviour from your autistic child if you won’t accept it from your other children.
+- Try to be fair and consistent in handling aggressive or hurtful behaviour from all your children.

-While they’re learning about and adjusting to their sibling’s autism, your other children might have some negative feelings.
+Your children might have challenging or negative feelings about their autistic sibling.
 For example, at different times they might feel:

 - jealous of the amount of time you spend with their sibling